jredrejo/web2py.test/README.md

 I use py.test [1] to test this application, but the concept can be applied in unittest and nose, too.

-This work was done using Web2py v 2.4.5
+Tested in Web2py v2.4.5

-IMPORTANT: I recommend you working with virtualenv to give you more freedom.
+IMPORTANT: I recommend you work with virtualenv to give you more freedom.
 It's not required, but strongly recommended.

 The procedure to run tests present for this application is: